yuzhenmi/dokojs/README.md

 #### Parser ####
 Parsers are responsible for reading the state of the DOM.
 They expose instance methods to the controller to retrieve state information.
 Only parsers are capable of exposing DOM state.

-There are two additional types of entities available to follow DRY principles:
+There are two additional types to follow DRY principles:
 ------
 * Helper
 * Mixin